elvtek1994/hello-world/README.md

 # hello-world

-From omputer science major at CUNY Brooklyn College.
+From computer science major at CUNY Brooklyn College.